balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   7) Ensure the power cable is disconnected from the Orin Nano Devkit.

-  8) Insert the freshly flashed SD-CARD, USB key or NVMe drive into the Devkit and connect its' power cable.
+  8) Insert the freshly flashed SD-CARD, USB flash drive or NVMe drive into the Devkit and connect its power cable.

   9) Once provisioning is complete, the board will perform one of the following actions:
      - restart and boot balenaOS automatically, if [installer.migrate.force][installer.migrate] has been set in [config.json][config_json].